-The Master of Health Care Innovation aims to address the rapidly changing health care landscape by advancing innovation among health care professionals worldwide through online education and training.
-If you are a mid-career health professional who wants to learn how to improve health care delivery, the Master of Health Care Innovation was designed for you.
+The Master of Health Care Innovation degree is an online degree program that aims to develop current and future leaders in health care innovation through top-tier, engaging education delivered by faculty experts from across the University of Pennsylvania.
+If you are a mid-career health professional who wants to learn how to improve health care delivery, the Master of Health Care Innovation degree was designed for you.

 Who should apply?

-- Physician-leaders and other health professionals—including physicians, nurses, and other clinicians—who want to move into health policy or other health systems administration and management.
+- Experienced and aspiring clinician-leaders—including physicians, nurses, and other providers—who want to move into health policy or other health systems administration and management.

-- Professionals in health care organizations who aspire to leadership roles.
+- Non-clinician professionals in health care organizations who hold or aspire to leadership roles.

 Applicants must possess:

 - A Bachelor's degree with evidence of strong academic performance.

 - At least 3 years of work experience in a field related to health care.

 - Applicants with significant work experience outside health care who are looking to transition into a health care setting will be considered, but they must demonstrate in their personal statement—in addition to the standard content—how their experience positions them to influence health care and how they will contribute to a cohort largely comprising current health care professionals.